 - Corrosion Allowance Used in Design Formulas: It is included in every dimensional formula used in this code.

 - Examples showing the application of the design rules of this Division are contained in ASME PTB-4, ASME Section VIII, Division 1, and Example Problem Manual.

-(Note: Purpose of this article is to give a general guideline to the readers and it shall not be considered as a substitute of code.
+(Note: The purpose of this article is to give a general guideline to the readers and it shall not be considered as a substitute of code.
 For full terms and conditions please read ASME Section VIII DIV I).

 This article is written and published by;